Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 5.C.1.3 The new employee training/probation period for client-facing employees includes an assessment of skills and commitment to serving the provider’s target clients.

-Building an institutional culture that is aligned with the social strategy is based on the capacity of the front-line staff to serve the target clients.
-Integration procedures and capacity-building for new staff should check candidates capacities and commitment to dialogue, understand, reassure, and serve the specific target clientele.
+Building an institutional culture that is aligned with the social strategy is based on the capacity of the client-facing staff to serve well the target clients.
+Integration procedures and induction training for new client-facing staff should check and strengthen their capacities in:

 Scoring guidance